BlueLogicLabs/planet-docs/docs/taking-notes/image-analysis.md

 - **Label detection**: Describe the image with a set of labels (e.g. "person", "tree", or "car").
 Windi currently uses [AWS Rekognition](https://aws.amazon.com/rekognition/) for this.

 The results of image analysis are indexed for search.

+Image upload and analysis need a Pro plan subscription.